 What do I need to know about air travel with a newborn?

-Having lived in Africa the last 8 years with family back in the UK, more than our fair share of air travel starting when they were just 6 weeks old (before the recommended age of 3 months).
+Having lived in Africa the last 8 years with family back in the UK, we’ve more than our fair share of air travel.
+This started when they were just 6 weeks old, before the recommended age of 3 months.

-I reckon we’ve learnt a thing or two about traveling with a newborn by plane!
+So I reckon we’ve learnt a thing or two about traveling with a newborn by plane!
 Here are some need-to-knows and after you’ll find tips and must-haves for traveling with a newborn baby by plane.

 It’s going to be tough and a little stressful, but hopefully the reason for your journey will make it worthwhile